Reputation under fire: How the UAE’s safe haven image is challenged by Houthi attacks

 He pointed to the latest Dubai tourism statistics showing that in 2021 nearly 7.3 million overnight visitors came to the emirate alone, which although half the visitor numbers of pre-pandemic 2019, is still a 2.3 million increase on 2020.

-“The people in the UAE are shrugging off the Houthi attacks … which are a sign of desperation.”

 A lot is at stake.
-Data suggests that the Emirati tourism industry - with Dubai at its heart, loved by Westerners seeking unseasonal sun, social media influencers and reality TV stars - is not only booming over the peak winter period but outstripping other countries still reeling from covid-restrictions.
+Data suggests that the Emirati tourism industry – with Dubai at its heart, loved by westerners seeking unseasonal sun, social media influencers and reality TV stars – is not only booming over the peak winter period but outstripping other countries still reeling from Covid-restrictions.

 Hospitality data company STR said this week that Dubai led the world in post-Covid lockdowns hotel profile recovery last year, helped by Expo 2020.
 In December alone room occupancy reached 78.2 percent.